Manyu-Ku/Vending_Machine_EDA/README.md

 ## 6. Insights & Recommendations
 1. Brunswick Sq Mall ranked second in sales among the 4 locations.
 The top product at the mall is Poland Springs Water, and the Water category accounts for 20% of sales.
 However, **sales in the water category have dropped in Q4, and the root cause of the decrease needs to be investigated.**

-2. EB Public Library has the highest sales among the 4 locations, and it also has the highest amount spent per transaction.
+2. EB Public Library possesses a sales record near the highest in all locations, and it also has the highest amount spent per transaction.
 This location offers a wider range of products with relatively low price sensitivity. **It is recommended to introduce more profitable or high-value products at this location to maximize profit.**

-3.Earle Asphalt has the lowest sales and traffic, and it also offers the most limited products priced under $3, which might be the reason for the lower sales. **Introducing a greater variety of products to examine whether there is unmet demand in this area might help increase sales.**
+3. Earle Asphalt has the lowest sales and traffic, and it also offers the most limited products priced under $3, which might be the reason for the lower sales. **Introducing a greater variety of products to examine whether there is unmet demand in this area might help increase sales.**

-4.
+4. GuttenPlans has the highest sales among all locations, with nearly 80% of transactions being paid in cash, and the demand is highly centralized. **Products in high demand should undergo inventory prediction to ensure that all demands are met.
+One thing to note is that there are no transactions in the water category.
+Further investigation is needed to determine whether there is no demand for water products or if there is a supply issue in this category.**